Guardian Fighter Mod 12 Swordmaster PVE Builds/Loadouts

 **I use Wanderer’s Fortunate most of the time, and swap out from the stable with Leopard of Chult to get Artificer’s Persuasion when I need to perform at my best, aka speed runs and end game content.

 When I list the possible mounts, it is not an end-all be-all list.
 There certainly are mounts that I missed, but the list I provide below is still extensive.
-Calvary’s Warning is a Legendary Only bonus.
+Calvary’s Warning is a Legendary Only bonus, as the bonus only applies when using a legendary mounts combat power.
 For all other bonuses I will list epic mounts as they are much more affordable and they still have 3 slots, providing you the full effect of the bonus.
 You may find rare or common mounts that have the same bonuses.

 The reason I use what I have is because the Survivor’s Blessing and Champion’s Return are the two best heals for my build and proc often.
 The other heals are good if you need more sources of healing but they proc less and are less effective.
 Gladiator’s Guile is a must for both keeping up with brash DPS in dungeons and for recovering your stamina when lost.
 Cavalry’s Warning is an absolute must if you are lucky enough to pull a legendary mount (or buy one).
 If I didn’t have a legendary mount, I would slot another heal, or I would run artificer’s and wanderer’s full time without ever having to worry about swapping them in and out.